Jack000/fontjoy/readme.md

 ![font2vec](http://fontjoy.com/github/analogy2.png)

-Through vector arithmetic we can isolate the features that represent visual concepts like serifs, obliqueness, and weight - or even more abstract concepts like readability, kerning and color.
+Through vector arithmetic we can isolate the features that represent visual concepts like serifs, obliqueness, and weight - or even more abstract concepts like legibility, kerning and color.

 One of the more interesting things we can do with font vectors is *font pairing*, or the problem of selecting fonts that work together in a design.